Bisinle/Botania/README.md

 ### 8. SortBar Component

 The SortBar component adds another layer of user-friendliness to the bot collection.
 Users can sort the bots based on their `health`, `damage`, or `armor` attributes by selecting the desired sorting option from the dropdown list.
 This functionality `enables` users to `find` the most `powerful` or most resilient bots with ease.

+## Getting Started

+To run the React App on your local machine, follow these steps:

+1. Clone the repository: git clone https://github.com/Bisinle/Botania
+2. Navigate to the project directory:` cd botania`
+3. Install dependencies: `npm install`
+4. Navigate to `src/data` to start the server : `json-server --watch ./src/data/botBase.json`
+5. Start the development server: `npm start`
+6. Open your browser and go to `http://localhost:3000 `to view the app.

+# Contact

+For any further questions or inquiries, please contact abdiwadud.mohamedd.@gmail.com.

+# License

+This code is developed by `Abdiwadud Mohamed` and is under the `Bisinle` License.